AltSight/fund-returns-vibe-example/web/README.md

 ## Fund Returns Web App

-Next.js app for the AltSight fund returns dashboard and supporting APIs.
+App for the AltSight fund returns dashboard and supporting APIs.
+Enables users to see reported pension data and benchmark against it.

 ## Getting Started